AlexFidalgo/celery_climate_app/README.md

 * Tasks are assigned to specific **queues** for true parallelism.
 * You can experiment with `time.sleep()` in `climate_api.py` to simulate network delay.
 * Try using different coordinates for different cities.

----

-## 📃 License

-MIT License – feel free to use, modify, and learn from it.